 One task was to take part in what is known as a ‘B’ Roll movie, for Disney Records.
 For the first time (and hopefully the last) I was given the full works by a make-up artist.
 We had lighting and sound checks etc, I then demonstrated my large collection of wooden toys to the Chief Creative Officer, John Lasseter, whilst he interviewed me.

-Cyril in his Typical Toy-Making Outfit – leather apron, neckerchief and Victorian stripy shirt – pictured with John Lasseter.
+Cyril in a typical Toy-Making outfit – leather apron, neckerchief & Victorian stripy shirt – pictured with John Lasseter.

-A truly amazing week at Disney, that remains an enduring memory.
+A truly amazing week, that remains an enduring memory.

 The Platinum DVD/Blu Ray edition of Pinocchio is still about, (plenty to be found on ebay), but less and less people are using this format nowadays, so maybe the film can be found on the Disney+ streaming service?
 Have a look if you are a subscriber.